dmbarbour/glas/glas-src/language-g0/README.md

         Word            # loads  global:"Word"
         './'Word        # loads  local:"Word"

-The g0 language can conveniently access modules whose names are also valid g0 words.
-Other modules can be accessed indirectly via 'load' effects, but I would prefer to encourage use of simple module names.
+It is possible that not all glas modules can be referenced this way, where module names are not valid g0 words.
+Those modules can still be accessed, albeit less conveniently, via compile-time 'load' effect (see *Procedural Definitions*).

 ### ImportList